Kim Bo-kyung: Cardiff City

+However, Kim failed to prevent Cardiff's relegation.
+In the first half of the 2014–15 season, he remained at the club, but lost his place.
 On 24 January 2015, Cardiff City announced Kim's contract had been terminated by mutual consent.

 Wigan Athletic

-On 6 February 2015, Wigan Athletic announced that Kim agreed a contract until the end of 2014–15 season.
+On 6 February 2015, another Championship club Wigan Athletic announced that Kim agreed a contract until the end of 2014–15 season.
+Manager Malky Mackay, who used Kim as a main player at Cardiff, once again recruited Kim after moving to Wigan.
+He secured a position at Wigan, but experienced relegation for the second year in a row.
 After his contract expired, local rivals Blackburn Rovers tried to sign him, but Kim failed to get a work permit.